awslabs/aws-sdk-swift/reference/0.x/AWSServiceQuotas/Home.md

 # Protocols

   - [ServiceQuotasClientProtocol](/aws-sdk-swift/reference/0.x/AWSServiceQuotas/ServiceQuotasClientProtocol):
     With Service Quotas, you can view and manage your quotas easily as your AWS workloads grow.
 Quotas, also referred to as limits, are the maximum number of resources that you can create in your AWS account.
-For more information, see the <a href="https://docs.aws.amazon.com/servicequotas/latest/userguide/">Service Quotas User Guide.
+For more information, see the [Service Quotas User Guide](https://docs.aws.amazon.com/servicequotas/latest/userguide/).